Description

 Which means for our asset as example:

-• Looking at the ratio of annual return and downside deviation of 1.38 in the last 5 years of Volatility less than 10%, we see it is relatively larger, thus better in comparison to the benchmark SPY (1)
+• Looking at Ulcer Ratio in of 2.64 in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (3.5 ).

 Which means for our asset as example: